Rodrigo-Brezolin-Buquera/YGM-backend-firestore/README.md

 In testing

 ## Technologies Used
-- Node.js - Typescript - Firebase-admin - Jsonwebtoken - Nodemailer - Zod - Jest
+- Node.js - Typescript - Firebase-admin  - Nodemailer - Zod - Jest

 ## Project Concept
 The application is organized into 4 layers: Controller, Business, Domain, and Database, with Domain being the main layer housing business rules and entities.
 The project is divided into 6 modules/entities: